 4. Creative Thinking

-I’ll be honest, it’s not like we can all sit around, yawn and say, “Shall we go to the beach again?”
 Michigan natives have to get creative in the winter.
 And creative thinking is good for your emotional health.
 It makes you smarter.
-So when the weather outside is frightful, it’s time for adult coloring books, making the perfect s’more over a fireplace grate, writing the Great American Novel or singing karaoke.
-Creative thinking reduces stress, boosts self-confidence and stimulates the brain.
+So when the weather outside is frightful, it’s time for adult coloring books, making the perfect s’more over a fireplace grate, writing the great American novel, or singing karaoke.
+Creative thinking reduces stress, boosts self-confidence and stimulates the brain – we’ve practiced this during the pandemic.
 Studies have also shown that doing familiar activities “the hard way” actually improves brain function.
 Try walking on ice?

 5. Calories Burn!

-I wouldn’t recommend this, but shivering can burn 100 calories in fifteen minutes.
+I wouldn’t recommend this, but the NIH says shivering can burn calories.
 When it’s cold, you shiver because your body naturally moves the muscles to help warm the body.
 Even if you’re not cold enough to shiver, your body is still working harder to keep you warm in a Michigan winter.
 And when you move around outside, your body uses considerable energy to warm and hydrate the air you breath.
 Burning calories is an added bonus.

-There is nothing quite like curling up in a comfortable chair and catching up on reading or a Netflix series when the weather is cold and snowy.
-Add a cup of warming soup, cider or dark chocolate and there is no place cozier to hibernate.
-Tough winters also make you appreciate the gorgeous Michigan springs, summers and autumns so much more.
+I know we have all had our fill of hibernating during 2020.
+But, there is nothing quite like curling up in a comfortable chair and catching up on reading or a Netflix series when the weather is cold and snowy.
+Add a cup of warming soup, cider, or hot chocolate and there is no place cozier to hibernate.
+And tough winters also make you appreciate the gorgeous Michigan springs, summers and autumns so much more.

 7. Winter’s Otherworldly Beauty